olavorw/VC1/README.md

 - **configuration_handler.py**: Contains the configuration handling code for the project
 - **pyinstaller_configuration.json**: Contains the configuration for PyInstaller
 - **requirements.txt**: Contains the required packages for the project
+- **.gitignore**: Contains the files and directories to be ignored by Git

 ```md
 VVVVVVVV           VVVVVVVV            CCCCCCCCCCCCCCC         11111111111